AzethMeron/hwdg/README.md

 - BFS and DFS search of graph.
 - and more.

+# Installation
+No external libraries are required.
+HWDG is written purely in C++20.
+Simply create a project, then add all .hpp files to header files, and .cpp to source file.
+Remember to turn optimization on (flag -O2) for much better performance.

 # Third-party code used
 Doxygen dark theme by MaJerle: https://github.com/MaJerle/doxygen-dark-theme